OWASP/samm/Supporting Resources/v1.5/MarkDown/SAMM-1.5.1.md

 ##### ASSESSMENT
 * Do projects integrate preventive security feedback loops including penetration testing?
+- Broken pipelines are communicated on specified channels. (no, for some projects, for half the projects, yes)
+- A version with a broken penetration test can not be rolled out and is marked. (no, for some projects, for half the projects, yes)
+- There is a platform specifically for exploit reports.

 * Do projects establish release gates in the software development lifecycle for penetration testing?
+- Release gates are enhanced with penetration test results. (no, for some projects, for half the projects, yes)
+- The gate is part of the software development lifecycle.
+- No software is rolled out to customers before testing is done.

 ##### RESULTS
 * Projects established a preventive security feedback loop